siavcom/web-ones-technology/README.md

 - valid
 - setFocus
 - interactiveChange

 - init
 - keyPress
+    Handles key press events for the input.
+    The pressed key value is stored in this.prop.Key.

 - onChangeValue
     When the value of this component changes, this method is called.